GateNLP/bio-yodie-resource-prep/README.md

 In the "scala" directory, the symbolic link "scala-latest-version" should point to a scala installation.

+## Change output semantic types
+You can subselect the semantic by editing config/getvars.sh, Change line
+STYCLASSES='KCX' to the list you wish to output
+The style list can be found at: config/styclasses.lst You can also create a new semantic types in the file

 ## Copy output to Bio-YODIE
 Once you finish the data preparation, you can copy the output to main Bio-YODIE (https://github.com/GateNLP/Bio-YODIE).